patroni/patroni/docs/patronictl.rst

 ``--scheduled``
     Schedule a switchover to occur at the given timestamp.

     ``TIMESTAMP`` is the timestamp when the switchover should occur.
-Specify it in unambiguous format, preferrably with time zone.
+Specify it in unambiguous format, preferably with time zone.
 You can also use the literal ``now`` for the switchover to be executed immediately.

 ``--force``
     Flag to skip confirmation prompts when performing the switchover.